 Professional & Personal Roles & Boundaries in Small Communities

 Psychotherapy with Clients who Identify as Non-normative

 During the training year, clinician/participants are expected to:

-Attend and participate in weekly in-service training (day & time TBD).
+- Attend and participate in weekly Green House in-service training (Thursdays, 12 – 2 pm).

-Attend and participate in monthly cohort learning group (day & time TBD).
+- Attend and participate in monthly cohort learning group (first Thursdays 11-2 pm).

 INFORMATIONAL MEETING, Saturday July 29, 2 – 4 pm